 Answer: Public Health Order 20-28 requires a cloth face covering or a medical grade mask at all times (page 12, Section L, Personal Services.
 Only services that can be performed without the customer removing their mask are permitted.
 Guidance for creating a non-medical grade mask can be accessed here, and should be reviewed to ensure homemade masks are as safe as possible.
 It is important to note that PPE, and especially equipment like N95 masks, gowns, face shields, and bonnets, will continue to be prioritized for healthcare professionals who are on the front lines fighting the virus.

-Question: If clients are required to wear masks, can I tell those who don't wear masks that they will not be permitted to attend showings or meetings?
+Question: If customers are required to wear masks at all times unless receiving a service where they must temporarily remove it, can I tell customers who don't wear masks to leave?